Writing revision ยท Updated 2026-06-01

 Start with the source matches

-The most effective way to lower the similarity is to comprehend the cause of the match.
-Analyze the report, identify the biggest matched passages, and classify each of them.
-Some matches are benign.
-Somebody shows that a paragraph might be too close to a source or has a missing citation.
+The natural way to reduce similarity is to understand why the match exists.
+Open the report, identify the largest matched passages, and classify each one.
+Some matches are harmless.
+Others show that a paragraph is too close to a source or missing a citation.

-Avoid initiating by substituting arbitrary terms.
-It often results in the creation of clumsy writing and may still follow too closely on the source.
-A more effective revision restructures the sentence, incorporates your own reasoning, and use the source as evidence rather than as a template.
+Do not start by replacing random words.
+That usually creates awkward writing and may still follow the source too closely.
+A better revision changes the structure of the sentence, adds your own reasoning, and uses the source as evidence rather than as a template.

 Improve citation before rewriting